logv/snorkel/README.md

 **Feb 2nd 2019**

 snorkel.lite is now in Alpha status.
-All but two views have been ported over from snorkel, data ingestion works and grafana endpoints are compatible.
+All but two views (digraph and map view) have been ported over from snorkel, data ingestion works and grafana endpoints are compatible.
 I have switched over from using the original snorkel to using snorkel.lite for several months now.

 ### motivation